dougeby/IntuneDocs/intune-user-help/your-device-is-missing-an-IT-required-certificate-android.md

 ## Identify the missing certificate by looking on a company or school PC

 1. On a PC, open Internet Explorer.
-If you don't have a PC to use for this purpose, contact your IT admin.
-For your IT admin's contact information, check the [Company Portal website](http://portal.manage.microsoft.com).
+If you don't have a PC to use for this purpose, contact your company support.
+For your company support's contact information, check the [Company Portal website](http://portal.manage.microsoft.com).

 2. Go to the [Company Portal website](http://portal.manage.microsoft.com), and sign in using your work or school credentials.